 One of the first offshore companies, I established in the Channel Islands, was in Alderney, where in the mid-1960s, we had nominee directors who were sheep farmers, paying them less than £10 p.a.

 In 1968, I was the co-founder of the first company to do serious research into offshore investment trust (closed and open-ended) and we published an institutional investors report for several years.
 This later resulted in that I personally testified to the US Congressional investigations into offshore funds in the early 1970s.
-I was an established authority on offshore investment and family trusts, specific open and close-ended investment trust, qouted regurlarly in New York Times and even with a special article in Esquire Magazine.
+I was an established authority on offshore investment and family trusts, specific open and close-ended investment trusts, quoted regularly in the New York Times, and even with a special article in Esquire Magazine.

 All built on the laissez-faire, the zero-tax, secrecy-enhancing foundation of the 1960 companies law.
 I even recall the days of Jean Doucet in the Cayman Islands with his fraudulent set-up.
 I worked with Bill Walker who even helped draft the trust legislation in Cayman, all taken from the Bahamas.

 The Cayman Islands in the early 1960s had no telephone service and electricity did not extend to all districts of Grand Cayman.
 There was no piped water supply or sewage system.
 Mosquitoes were so thick at certain times of the year they even suffocated cows.
 Many of Cayman’s roads were unpaved.
 There was no tourist industry in Cayman, except for a few scuba divers.
 I recall that jets could not land at the small airport.